mintdotco/steam-deck-optimization-guide-updated/README.md

 ![Steam Deck UEFI](assets/tweaks-vram.jpg)

 > [!WARNING]
-> Games not compatible with this setting:
+> While most games are compatible with this tweak, some games are not compatible with this setting:
 > - **Red Dead Redemption 2**
+> - **and more**

 > [!IMPORTANT]
-> This setting reset to default after the UEFI update.
+> This setting resets to default after the UEFI update.

 ----